COVID: Germany's Christmas market chaos amid soaring infections | DW | 22.11.2021

 The original signs were printed in German, English, French and Dutch to ensure clarity and compliance.
 But almost as soon as they went up, they were out of date because the Aachen city authorities decided to ease restrictions on people under the age of 18, meaning that all the signage had to be updated and reprinted.

-At Rolf Gerrard's chalet-style restaurant in Aachen's Christmas market, there's space by day but it's packed by night
+At Gerrards' chalet-style restaurant in Aachen's market, there's space by day, but it's packed by night

 Back at Munich's Marienplatz square, the bells of the famous Glockenspiel are chiming.
 High up on its bell tower, figurines of journeymen in red jackets and green caps can be seen performing the Schäfflertanz, a traditional Bavarian dance.
 Legend has it that the dance originated with festively dressed local coopers who danced in the streets to bring life back to the city after it was decimated by the plague in the 16th century.

 Meanwhile, away from the now-redundant market stands, a long line has formed — several dozen people are trying to get into the vaccination center located within the Town Hall complex.
-82-year-old Erika Aigner says she has been waiting for two hours.
-"I got my second vaccination in March.
-So, that's eight months ago.
+Eighty-two-year-old Erika Aigner said she had been waiting for two hours.
+"I got my second vaccination in March," she said.
+"So that's eight months ago.
 And it's time for a refresher.
 But my GP couldn't give me an appointment until the beginning of December."

-It's going to be another hour before it's her turn, she says.
-And with infection rates skyrocketing, she says the decision to cancel the Christmas market comes as no surprise: "But what I don't understand are all these people refusing to be vaccinated.
+It was going to be another hour before her turn, she said.
+And, with infection rates skyrocketing, she said the decision to cancel the Christmas market comes as no surprise: "But what I don't understand are all these people refusing to be vaccinated.
 There comes a time when enough is enough."

 This article has been translated from German.